samuelmgaines/team-ranking/README.md

 There is a lot of controversy behind some decisions made my college sports committees.
 However, it is difficult to rely on something as simple as win-loss record to determine college rankings due to a wide variety of schedules.

-My personal opinion is the most important quality a ranking should have is consistency; i.e., if $(A) wins against $(B), $(A) should be ranked higher than $(B).
+My personal opinion is the most important quality a ranking should have is consistency; i.e., if $A$ wins against $B$, $A$ should be ranked higher than $B$.
 I propose a new ranking system which prioritizes consistency above all else.
+This is a work in progress.